-Empirically, FCP is positive for industrialized countries (as explained in the Introduction).
-Note that, in the model, FCP equals the expected payment of foreign "currency" (foreign good) received by a country, in period 1.
-Symmetry entails that if a country is long in foreign currency (FCP > 0), then the country has a short position of the same amount, in its own currency (good).
-A positive FCP means that, ceteris paribus, a 1% worsening of a country's terms of trade (q) generates an increase in the country's net external income that represents FCP % of its expected GDP.
+Empirically, FCP is positive for industrialized countries (as explained in section 5.1).
+Note that, in the model, FCP equals the expected payment of foreign currency (foreign good) received by a country in period 1.
+Symmetry entails that if a country is long in foreign currency (FCP > 0), then the country has a short position of the same amount in its own currency (good).
+A positive FCP means that, ceteris paribus, a 1 percent worsening of a country's terms of trade (q) generates an increase in the country's net external income that represents FCP percent of its expected GDP.